 Having multiple workspaces is useful for organizations.
 You can use workspaces to separate resources between test and production environments, or to separate resources for different projects within the same organization.

 Workspaces can be created in the Rockset Console or by using the Rockset API directly.
-To create a workspace in the Rockset Console, select the Add New option in the Workspace dropdown menu during the creation of a new collection.
+To create a workspace in the Rockset Console, select the "Create Workspace" button in the Collections tab of the Rockset Console.
+A modal will pop up where you can fill in the workspace's name and description:

 By default, collections will be created in a workspace named